RazvanDuda/Watch-Local-Folder-and-Sync-Changes-With-GitHub/README.md

 # Watch-Local-Folder-and-Sync-Changes-With-GitHub tested on Fedora 33

-1. .Publish a single file for linux in .NET5: dotnet publish -c Release -o publish -r linux-x64 /p:PublishSingleFile=true --self-contained true -p:IncludeNativeLibrariesForSelfExtract=true
+1. Publish a single file for linux in .NET5: dotnet publish -c Release -o publish -r linux-x64 /p:PublishSingleFile=true --self-contained true -p:IncludeNativeLibrariesForSelfExtract=true

 2. Copy the executable "FOLDER_GIT_PUSH" and the config file "appsettings.json" from "publish" folder to your destination folder for file monitoring.